Breast Cancer Program

 CPMC offers an educational program for women who may have an increased risk of breast cancer.
-Our program helps identify high-risk women and provides them with the education and resources to take proactive steps in their health care management.
+This program provides women with a breast cancer risk score, as well as education and resources to take proactive steps in their health care management.

 Women’s Health Resource Center

 The Women’s Health Resource Center features a Cancer Care Boutique that offers consultations for hair loss or post-surgical breast needs.
 Assistance with wigs, hairpieces, scarves or turbans is available for anyone who experiences hair loss from cancer treatment.
 The boutique offers breast products, such as breast forms, swimsuits, and bras, with a natural look and feel for women who have undergone a mastectomy, lumpectomy, or breast reconstructive surgery.